Courier-Package-Manager/Courier/README.md

 ## Contributing
-~Please clone the `development` branch if making changes to the code with the intent to contribute.
-Alternatively you can work on `stable` however that will not be cutting edge and you may have to (very likely) remerge `dev` and possibly overwrite some of the code.~

 To contribute to a feature or bug, please clone the relative branch.
 If you want to lodge a bug report or feature report, please create an issue.